hpcc-systems/HPCC-Platform/devdoc/CodeReviews.md

 * If the code is in a core library then efficiency and edge cases will be more important.
 * If it is a core part of the system then security is key.
 If it is a developer only tool then edge cases are less significant.
 * Reviews of draft pull requests are likely to concentrate on the overall approach, rather than the details.
 They are likely to be more informal (e.g. not always using comments tags).

+## Checklist

+What are some examples of checks to bear in mind when reviewing code?

+General:
+* Is the commit title in the correct format, and understandable in a change log?
+* Is the target correct?
+* Is the size appropriate.
+Could it have been split up?
+* Does the jira contain details of the change, especially the reason?
+* Does it duplicate other functionality?
+* Does the style match the context and the style guide?
+* Is the design encapsulated at the right level?
+Too abstract or too concrete?

+Content:
+* Silly mistakes - indent, typos, commented outcode, spurious changes.
+* Does it introduce any memory leaks?
+E.g. Correct use of linking?
+Are exceptions released?
+* Thread safety
+  - critical sections or atomic variables if accessed by more than one thread
+  - race conditions
+  - deadlock
+* authorization.
+Should it be checked, does it fail by default?
+* Any potential for overflow or DOS?
+Are all user inputs validated and all lengths protected?
+* Are all secrets stored and passed securely?
+* Comments explaining why for any code that is complex or counter-intuitive.
+* Backward compatibility.\
+  Could this possibly cause problems if data produced with this change is used in earlier/later versions?
+Could there be problems if it was used in a mixed-version environment?

 ## Comment tags
 When reading comments in a review it can sometimes be hard to know why the reviewer made a comment, or what response is expected.
 If there is any doubt the contributor should ask.
 However to make it clearer we are aiming to always add a tag to the front of each review comment.
 The tag will give an indication of why the comment is being made, its severity and what kind of response is expected.
 Here is a provisional table of tags: